CS449/649 S24 Human-Computer Interaction

 In-Class Attendance and Participation

 This course is designed for in-person delivery, you are expected to attend lectures and studio activities during scheduled times.
-The instructor reserves the right to adjust the marks based on the attendancy throughout the term.
+More importantly, the course are mostly based on in-class group activities, and team members are expected to participate in the discussion in person.

 Late Penalties